The following professionals lent their expertise to this article:

 Federal Student Aid

-Private and federal loans require repayment, but many offer flexible repayment options.
-Federal loans typically come with lower interest rates, and some are based on financial need.
-Loans add to your overall debt burden, so accept only what you truly need and can comfortably repay as a sonographer or ultrasound technician once you graduate.
+Remember that student loans add to your overall debt burden, so accept only what you truly need and can comfortably repay once you’ve become a working sonographer or ultrasound technician.

 Institutional Aid